TechLadies/guess-the-number-sinatra/README.md

 ## Getting set up

+You are encouraged to keep this page open, for easy reference, and also to make it easier to copy and paste certain commands, where necessary.

 ### On GitHub

-1. Sign up for a GitHub account.
+1. Sign up for a [GitHub](https://github.com) account.
 2. Go to the [Guess The Number project repository](https://github.com/TechLadies/guess-the-number-sinatra) and fork it by clicking the Fork button in the top right corner (ask for help if you can't find it).
-3. Leave this window open as you will need to perform further set up actions to integrate smoothly with Codeanywhere.
+3. Leave this window open as you will need to perform further set up actions to integrate smoothly with [CodeAnywhere](https://codeanywhere.com/).

 ### On Codeanywhere

-1. Sign up for a Codeanywhere account by clicking on the *Sign up* in the top right corner.
+1. Sign up for a [CodeAnywhere](https://codeanywhere.com/) account by clicking on the *Sign up* in the top right corner.
 2. Fill in an email address and password, resolve the CAPTCHA checkbox and click on *Register*.
 3. You will see a welcome message informing you your account has been created successfully.
 4. Check the email with which you used to sign up for Codeanywhere.
 You should receive an email from *Codeanywhere Team* that asks you to verify your account.
 Please do so (check your spam folder if you cannot find this email).